nhost/nhost/README.md

 <br>

-# Overview

-Nhost's CLI is a powerful utility that allows [Nhost](https://nhost.io) users launch blazingly fast local development environments using Nhost stack as a backend, for both new projects as well as existing ones.

 # Design

-To properly understand the design philosophy adopted by Nhost for this CLI, [read this](https://github.com/mrinalwahal/cli/wiki/Design-Philosphy).
+To properly understand the design philosophy adopted by Nhost for this CLI, [read this](https://github.com/mrinalwahal/cli/wiki/Design-Philosophy).

 ## All-powerful `nhost` command